jeFF0Falltrades/Tutorials/master0Fnone_classes/1_x86_Demystified/crackme/Wall_of_Fame.md

 # Wall of Fame: x86 Assembly Demystified

-## Congratulations to those who successfully found the flag!
+## Congratulations to these awesome reversers who successfully found the flag!

 ```
-jeFF0Falltrades (disqualified for cheating; pending movement to Wall of Shame)
+jeFF0Falltrades (disqualified for cheating; pending movement to Wall of Shame) - 22MAR2023
-False Brian - 22-MAR-2023
 ```